 - Ability to cross-compare disparate data in one platform

 - Store a reproducible history of all your analysis activities and reusable UDATs (useful data artifacts)

-- The portal allows FAIR (findable, accessible, interoperable, reusable) interaction with both data and analyses
+- The analysis platform allows FAIR (findable, accessible, interoperable, reusable) interaction with both data and analyses

 In order for a web browser to communicate with the web servers, it needs a common language, which is the HTTP.
-In the data mesh case, the data portal can communicate with the data nodes using a common language, which is the smart API.
+In the data mesh case, the analysis platform can communicate with the data products using a common language, which is the smart API.

 Why this matters:

-- Smart API is a universal communication protocol to access domain-specific data and functionality within data nodes
+- Smart API is a universal communication protocol to access domain-specific data and functionality within data products

-- It enables each data node to communicate domain-specific language and functionality to end users
+- It enables each data product to communicate domain-specific language and functionality to end users

 - A common way to extract and transfer data from data products to third party softwares (i.e. R, Python, Jupyter notebook, Tableau)